CorgiCapyCode/movie_review_sentiment_analysis/README.md

 please store in: [src\preprocessing\vec_model_weights](src\preprocessing\vec_model_weights)

 Please run the preprocessing and vectorization scripts before training.
 Otherwise the input data is not available.
-The two dataset are to large to upload them direct to on GitHub.
+The two dataset are too large to upload them direct to on GitHub.

+Please install all requirements.
+The code worked on Windows using WSL (Ubuntu).
+It is not ensured that it works on other setups.
+It might requires to install CUDA.

 Thanks for your understanding.